We try out handmade fuss-free pasta dishes delivered to your door in Aberdeen - Evening Express

 Offering a range of items, customers can place their order online earlier in the week, and by Friday evening, be cooking up a storm in the kitchen.

-Trying the service out, the owner Francesco Di Nicola sent me a box boasting two portions of handmade pasta (cappellacci con ragu and ricotta and spinach ravioli), a white cheese sauce (formaggi), a portion of crushed mixed nuts and a herby sage butter, too.
+I was keen to try the service out, and so the owner Francesco Di Nicola sent me a box boasting two portions of handmade pasta (cappellacci con ragu and ricotta and spinach ravioli), a white cheese sauce (formaggi), a portion of crushed mixed nuts and a herby sage butter, too.

-Turning to their website for inspiration, I could see the ravioli went well with the butter so decided to cook it up in boiling water, adding the butter at the end and finishing it with the chopped nuts which boasted everything from walnuts to cashews, to peanuts and Brazil nuts.
+Turning to their website for inspiration I could see the ravioli went well with the butter so decided to cook it up in boiling water, adding the butter at the end and finishing it with the chopped nuts which contained everything from walnuts to cashews, to peanuts and Brazil nuts.

 The ravioli box, which included 10 pieces, was really easy to make and I had it cooked up within eight minutes.
-Quickly heating the butter in the pan, I poured it over the plated pasta, topping it all off with the nuts and garnishing it with some fresh chopped basil as well as chopped sun-dried tomatoes.
+Quickly heating the butter in the pan, I poured it over the plated pasta, topping it all off with the nuts and garnishing it with some freshly chopped basil, as well as some chopped sun-dried tomatoes.

 Next up, I cooked the cappacellacci, this time using the formaggi sauce.
 The pasta took a recommended eight minutes to cook, and when it was close to being ready, I bunged the creamy cheese-based sauce into a saucepan and heated it up.